chaozznl/BriaContacts/README.md

 The script uses a slightly modified version of the `CiscoIPPhoneDirectory XML format`.
 Check the example in the project folder.

 # Limitations
-- This version will not let you remove or modify already added contacts.
 - Only tested on Windows 11.
 - User needs to at least log into the Bria client once for the correct folders and files to be created which this script can modify.
 - All contacts added by this script are readonly by design.
 They can not be changed, but can be deleted by the end-user.
 Running the script again will restore the deleted contact.